capynet/WPygments/README.md

 * `xslt`: (*.xsl, *.xslt)

-Pygments virtually support all aviable languages.
+Pygments is virtually supports all available languages.
 You can see it in detail in [http://pygments.org/languages/](http://pygments.org/languages/ "")